Agoric/dapp-oracle/chainlink-agoric/README.md

 AG_COSMOS_HELPER_OPTS="--from=<your-keyname>" ./setup "https://testnet.agoric.com/network-config"
 ```

-This will create and start up to 3 Chainlink nodes, with an adapter and EI connected to each.
+This will create and start up to 3 Chainlink nodes, with an adapter and EI
+connected to each.
+Read further to see how to query the nodes.

 It will attempt to provision separate Agoric addresses for each node, which if
 you used a non-local chain you can do manually via `ag-cosmos-helper tx swingset